This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

-My readers often ask me: “How much money should I budget for a week in Norway?“.
-And I never know what to answer, because we probably have very different ideas of what a budget is.
 What you end up spending during a week in Norway will, of course, depend on what kind of traveler you are and what you need to be comfortable.
 I can, however, give you an idea of how much I spent on an awesome 7-day road trip from Oslo to Lofoten.

-I was traveling with my boyfriend but all the prices are per person and in Norwegian Kroner.
+I was traveling with my friend but all the prices are per person and in Norwegian Kroner.
 We went on this trip in September and started out from our home in Larvik, a city 2 hours south of Oslo.

-Accommodation
+Accommodation budget

 Total 3497 kr. / $366 for 7 nights – Average 500 kr. per night per person.

 Bring a tent and accommodation will be totally free!
 Plus you’ll get even closer to our gorgeous nature.
 Norway’s “freedom to roam law” (allemannsretten) gives you the right to hike and camp on uncultivated land as long as you leave no trace.
-Your tent has to be at least 150 meters from the landowner’s house or cabin.
-If you want to camp in the same place for more than 2 days, you have to get permission from the landowner.
-This does howvever not apply when you camp in the mountains and remote areas.
+Your tent just has to be at least 150 meters from the landowner’s house or cabin.

 If you want to be a little more comfortable, like having access to an indoor toilet and showers, then pitching your tent at a campsite might be your best option.
 You’ll have to pay a fee, but it will still be cheaper than a hotel room.
 And if you don’t have a tent then a lot of campgrounds have small cabins you can stay in.